Actuary Hands Gift to Pension ReformersLawrence McQuillan • Thursday October 8, 2015 5:57 PM PDT •

 In the worst scenarios, the City’s aggregate contribution rate can exceed 110 percent of payroll.
 In the best scenarios, the City’s Tier 1 rate can drop to 0 percent, leaving a relatively small Tier 2 rate for the City.
 The volatility of the asset allocation combined with the asset leverage ratio results in a very wide range of results.
 For the fiscal year ending 2021 (based on the 2019 valuation), the range from the 5th to 95th percentile for City’s aggregate contribution rate is from 2.5 percent of pay to 96.9 percent of pay.
 The Board may want to assess whether such a wide range of projected contribution rates that could develop over a relatively short period is affordable.

 To put this in plain English, the city’s hand-picked actuary has no idea how much the city’s future pension costs will be: anywhere from 0 percent of payroll per year to 110 percent of payroll per year.
-At least San Jose got this colorful picture for its money.

 The actuary, however, highlighted a key problem with the current pension system: It is impossible for any city to plan and budget accurately if it has a defined-benefit pension plan because the associated pension costs are volatile and impossible to predict.
-When defined-benefit pension costs explode unexpectedly—as they often do because of political mismanagement of the funds—tax revenue is funneled into the pension plans and diverted away from fire, police, and other basic city services.
+When defined-benefit pension costs explode unexpectedly — as they often do because of political mismanagement of the funds — tax revenue is funneled into the pension plans and diverted away from fire, police, and other basic city services.
 Inadvertently, Cheiron made the case for pension reform.